godotengine/godot-docs/classes/class_visualscript.rst

 - :ref:`Dictionary<class_Dictionary>` **get_variable_info** **(** :ref:`String<class_String>` name **)** const

-Returns the info for a given variable as a dictionary.
+Returns the information for a given variable as a dictionary.
 The information includes its name, type, hint and usage.

 .. _class_VisualScript_method_has_custom_signal: